fenago/katacoda-scenarios/apache-kafka/apache-kafka-schema-registry/steps/15/text.md

-Now, in the src/main/java/kioto/avro directory, create a file called AvroProducer.java with the contents of Listing 5.4:
+Now, in the src/main/java/kioto/avro directory, open a file in **vscode** explorer called AvroProducer.java with the contents of Listing 5.4:

 ```
 package kioto.avro;